Crystalline color superconductors: The two-flavor inhomogeneous phases

 \subsection{Solitonic ground state}

 The analysis of various crystalline phases has shown that a periodic structure is energetically favored for mismatched Fermi spheres.
-In \textcite{Nickel:2008ng} a generalization of the crystalline structure has been proposed in order to explore whether the more complicated periodic condensate (we do not report the color-flavor structure because it is the same of Eq.~\eqref{FF-2flavor}):
+In the work by \textcite{Nickel:2008ng} a generalization of the crystalline structure has been proposed for exploring whether the more complicated periodic condensate (we do not report the color-flavor structure because it is the same of Eq.~\eqref{FF-2flavor}):

 may be energetically favored with respect to standard crystalline structures.
 The wave vector $\bm q$ is taken along the $z$-axis, thus the condensate corresponds to a band structure along the $z-$direction.
-Assuming that the condensate is real (which is the assumption of \textcite{Nickel:2008ng}), one has $\Delta_{\bm q,k} = \Delta_{\bm q,-k}^*$ and Eq.~\eqref{eq:BN1} can be rewritten as
+Assuming that the condensate is real (which is the assumption considered by \textcite{Nickel:2008ng}), one has $\Delta_{\bm q,k} = \Delta_{\bm q,-k}^*$ and Eq.~\eqref{eq:BN1} can be rewritten as

-Written in this form, it is clear that the ansatz is a generalization of the strip structure and amounts to consider higher harmonics contributions to the gap function, which are not included in the strip.
+Hereafter we refer to this phase as the solitonic phase.
+Written in this form, it is clear that the ansatz is a generalization of the strip structure and amounts to considering higher harmonics contributions to the gap function, which are not included in the strip.